Zay Linn Htet, 10

 Shiyun: The thing is that you don’t actually see that representation of yourself?
 Whether it’s in a textbook or national day.
 Do you think that it’s an issue for you?

-Zay: I don’t think so
+Zay: I don’t think so.

-Shiyun: It’s not an issue
+Shiyun: It’s not an issue?

-Zay: Yeah
+Zay: Yeah.

 Shiyun: Do you feel that you would want to see a Burmese-Singaporean representation or you would aspire to be that?

-Zay: Er…when I turned P4.
+Zay: Er… When I turned P4.
 I finally met a Burmese person in my school, and I was so surprised.
 So I kept talking to her.
 And she’s like “why do you talk to me?” and I’m like “You speak Burmese right?!” and I was so excited.

 Shiyun: Oh I see okay.

-Shiyun: Oh, but not to this Mom
+Shiyun: Oh, but not to this Mum.

-Zay: Yeah, I don’t know why (Shiyun laughs)
+Zay: Yeah, I don’t know why.
+(Shiyun laughs)

 This project was completed in 2022.
 Photography mentored by Larry Toh.